Download the PHP package seboettg/citeproc-php without Composer

 Filter Citations

-Since version 2.1 you have also the possibility to apply a filter so that just specific citations appear.
+Since version 2.1, you can also apply a filter to render only specific citations.

 Bibliography-specific styles using CSS

-Some CSL stylesheets use bibliography-specific style options like hanging indents or alignments.
-To get an effect of these options you can render separated Cascading Stylesheets using CiteProc.
+Some CSL stylesheets use bibliography-specific style options such as hanging indents or alignments.
+To apply these options, you can render the corresponding CSS using CiteProc.

 Now, you can watch and test the output using PHP's internal web server: